 I am in the middle of a house renovation and the biggest element of this is a single story extension to the back of the house which will blow the kitchen wide open.
 In the meantime, I have about 3 foot of usable kitchen surface and a cooker.
 So I have no choice but to keep things simple.

 Also, it gets to this point in the week where I’ve not done a big shop and I’m left with odds and sods of veg etc in the fridge and this is a perfect recipe for using up all those Veggies and avoiding unnecessary waste.

 The framework for the recipe centres around cooked rice, spices, onion and garlic.
-I love salmon amd think this is a great recipe for it but you could use chicken or tofu if youre veggie. my husband suggested adding a few prawns into this which I also agree would be a great addition!
+I love salmon amd think this is a great recipe for it but you could use chicken or tofu if youre veggie.
+My friend and resident "taste tester" suggested adding a few prawns into this which I also agree would be a great variation!

 For the veggies, I’ve used peppers, tomatoes and peas which definitely worked but you could use courgette, spinach, aubergine or finely chopped broccoli.
 All will taste delicious!